Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: HRISs for Smart Wireless Environments

-We envision HRISs to be {utilized for the same purposes as} conventional reflective \acp{ris}.
+We envision HRISs to be {utilized at least for the same purposes as} conventional reflective \acp{ris}.
 This includes, for instance, the typical application of coverage extension and connectivity boosting, by modifying the propagation profile of information-bearing \ac{em} waves, as illustrated in Fig.~\ref{fig:SystemModel2}.
-Similar to setups involving a conventional \ac{ris} \cite{huang2019reconfigurable}, the \ac{bs} {can maintain a dedicated control link with the HRIS, though the latter can also operate independently due to its sensing capability.
-For instance, the HRIS can use its sensed signal AoA estimation to decide its phase configuration, thus, relieving its dependence on external configuration and control.
+Similar to setups involving a conventional \ac{ris} \cite{huang2019reconfigurable_all}, the \ac{bs} {can maintain a dedicated control link with the HRIS, though the latter can also operate independently due to its sensing capability.
+For instance, the HRIS can use its collected estimations for the AoAs of intended impinging signals~\cite{locrxris_all} to decide its phase configuration, thus, relieving its dependence on external configuration and control~\cite{moustakas_2023_all}.
 Nonetheless, when such a control link is present, it should not be used solely for unidirectional control messages from the \ac{bs} to the metasurface, as in reflective \acp{ris}, but now the HRIS can also use it to convey some sensed information to the \ac{bs}.
 The fact that the UTs' transmissions are also captured by the HRIS can notably improve channel estimation, as discussed in the sequel, which in turn facilitates coherent communications.
-Furthermore, the sensed signal can be used for localization, RF sensing, and radio mapping \cite{wymeersch2020radio}.
-As opposed to using reflective RISs with a few receive elements \cite{taha2021enabling}, HRISs can sense part of the signal during periodic acquisition phases, while fully reflecting during data transmission.
-An additional key difference between wireless networks empowered by HRISs and purely reflective \acp{ris} stems from the fact that HRISs do not reflect all the energy of the incident signal when it is also sensing, since a portion of it is sensed and collected by its local processor.} Nevertheless, this may degrade the \ac{snr} at the \ac{bs}.
+Furthermore, the sensed signal can be used for localization, RF sensing, and RF mapping \cite{Keykhosravi2022infeasible_all,RIS_smart_cities}.